ZvonimirZlo/roman-numerals-converter/README.md

 <h4>Live demo: <a href='https://numeralconverterzlo.netlify.app'>Roman numerals converter</a></h4>

-Converts roman numerals to decimal numbers and vice versa.
+Converts roman numerals to decimal numbers or decimal to roman.
 Enter number in input field and click the button 'Click to convert' or press 'Enter'.

 ## Screenshots